 So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets.
 (Matthew 7:12)

-Even, and especially when we’re on opposite sides of a disagreement, we need to live by this Golden Rule.
+Even, and especially when we’re on opposite sides of an argument, we need to live by this Golden Rule.
 Yes, we’ve heard it before.
 But what does it mean that we actually do?
-I suggest that if we’re really willing to treat others the way we want to be treated, we have a few action items.
+If we’re really willing to treat others the way we want to be treated, we have a few action items.

 1 Be honest and tell the truth.

-In conflict, it’s critical that we act transparently.
-Whenever possible, we need to show and be ready to explain the reasons behind our positions, choices, and actions.
-Our issues are deeply emotional ones, and we need to be able to say what we mean to say, clearly and accurately, even in our most sensitive conversations.
+In a conflict, it’s critical that we act transparently.
+Whenever possible, we need to be ready to explain the reasons behind our positions, choices, and actions.
+Our issues are likely deeply emotional ones, and we need to be able to say what we mean to say, clearly and accurately, even in our most sensitive conversations.

 2 Respect others and their good intentions.